alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

 here are a couple of things to keep in mind.

+- You need a github account. signup [here](https://github.com/signup)

-this is going to be a static website built using [Hugo](https://gohugo.io/documentation/). for a difference between static and dynamic websites read this [article](https://wpamelia.com/static-vs-dynamic-website/#:~:text=Static%20websites%20are%20ones%20that,databases%20in%20addition%20to%20HTML.).
+- this is going to be a static website built using [Hugo](https://gohugo.io/documentation/). for a difference between static and dynamic websites read this [article](https://wpamelia.com/static-vs-dynamic-website/#:~:text=Static%20websites%20are%20ones%20that,databases%20in%20addition%20to%20HTML.).

 For this tutorial to work, you need to install Hugo and Golang if you don't already have it installed.